a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 ### `widget_reqparser` Request Parser

-What exactly does a client need to provide to create a new `Widget`?
+When a client sends a request to create a new `Widget`, what data is required?
 Take a look at the attributes of the `Widget` class:

 {{< highlight python "linenos=table,linenostart=22,hl_lines=2-3 5" >}}id = db.Column(db.Integer, primary_key=True, autoincrement=True)
 name = db.Column(db.String(100), unique=True, nullable=False)